yashsahugtx/skype-docs/Skype/WebSDK/docs/GetAPIEntrySignIn.md

 BY USING THE SOFTWARE LOCATED HERE: [https://swx.cdn.skype.com](https://swx.cdn.skype.com), YOU ACCEPT THE _[Microsoft Software License Terms](TermsOfService.md)_ IF YOU DO NOT ACCEPT THEM, DO NOT USE THE SOFTWARE.

+> [!NOTE]
->**Note**: These license terms apply to the use of the content from the domain swx.cdn.skype.com.
+> These license terms apply to the use of the content from the domain swx.cdn.skype.com.

 ```html
 <script src="https://swx.cdn.skype.com/shared/v/1.2.15/SkypeBootstrap.min.js"></script>